hassio-addons/addon-tailscale/tailscale/DOCS.md

 (`https://controlplane.tailscale.com`).
 This is useful if you are running your own Tailscale control server, for example, a self-hosted [Headscale] instance.

-### Option: `proxy`
+### Option: `share_homeassistant`

+This option allows you to enable Tailscale Serve or Funnel features to present your Home Assistant instance with a valid certificate on your tailnet or internet.

 When not set, this option is disabled by default.

 Tailscale can provide a TLS certificate for your Home Assistant instance within your tailnet domain.

 This can prevent browsers from warning that HTTP URLs to your Home Assistant instance look unencrypted (browsers are not aware of the connections between Tailscale nodes are secured with end-to-end encryption).

+With the Tailscale Serve feature, you can access your Home Assistant instance with the provided certificate within your tailnet from devices already connected to your tailnet.

+With the Tailscale Funnel feature, you can access your Home Assistant instance with the provided certificate not only within your tailnet but even from the wider internet using your Tailscale domain (like `https://homeassistant.tail1234.ts.net`) from devices **without installed Tailscale VPN client** (for example, on general phones, tablets, and laptops).

+**Client** &#8658; _Internet_ &#8658; **Tailscale Funnel** (TCP proxy) &#8658;
+_VPN_ &#8658; **Tailscale Serve** (HTTPS proxy) &#8594; **HA** (HTTP web-server)

-More information: [Enabling HTTPS][tailscale_info_https], [Tailscale Serve][tailscale_info_serve]
+More information: [Enabling HTTPS][tailscale_info_https], [Tailscale Serve][tailscale_info_serve], [Tailscale Funnel][tailscale_info_funnel]

 1. Configure Home Assistant to be accessible through an HTTP connection (this is the default).
 See [HTTP integration documentation][http_integration] for more